ilovelogic/Pauli-Path-Method/Pauli_Path_Method/Path_Generation/README.md

-# Lemma 8 Implementation: Toward a Polynomial-Time Classical Simulation of Noisy Random Circuit Sampling
+# Pauli Path Generation

-A Python implementation of the algorithm described in Lemma 8 from the work of [Aharonav et al.](https://arxiv.org/pdf/2211.03999) Constructs a list of all possible legal Pauli paths given the depth, number of qubits, gate positions, and upperbound on Hamming weight for a 2D architecture quantum circuit.
+A Python implementation of the algorithm described in Lemma 8 from the work of [Aharonav et al.](https://arxiv.org/pdf/2211.03999).
+Constructs a list of all possible legal Pauli paths given the depth, number of qubits, gate positions, and upperbound on Hamming weight for a 2D architecture quantum circuit.

 ---